 Alerts sent from GlassWire only appear briefly as a notification balloon popping out of the System Tray and then disappear into the background within seconds.
 You can also go to Alerts tab to view all past alerts in detail.

-Overall, GlassWire is a very nicely craft network monitoring tool for Windows systems with bunch of cool features that you don’t normally see from a freeware.
-It’s still fairly new to the market but to me it’s got great potential moving forward.
-Enjoy.
+Overall, GlassWire is a very nicely crafted network monitoring tool for Windows systems with a bunch of cool features that you don’t normally see from a freeware.
+The additional added VirusTotal feature is going to benefit me a lot down the road.